Works are currently not framed.

 Paintings

 My brushwork is mainly calligraphic, influenced by traditional scripts , techniques of xieyi(寫意) [writing ideas] and gongbi(工筆) [meticulous style], as well as by the experimental possibilities I have explored through the watercolour medium.
-Many years of working with these two similar yet fundamentally opposing types of mediums, have enabled me to combine and develop a means of expression that allows me to communicate my ideas freely and authentically.
+Years of working with these two similar yet fundamentally different types of mediums, have enabled me to combine and develop ways of communicate my ideas freely and authentically.

+The concepts of 'being' and 'place' play significant roles in my work, with complex links to geography, culture, and identity.
 Living and practising between the UK and Singapore, I practise through a diasporic lens.
-The concept of being and place play significant roles in my work, with links to geography, culture, and the personal.
-In my ink paintings, I seek emergent knowledge in the interstices between the natural world that surrounds me, and my Southeast Asian cultural heritage.
+In my ink paintings, I seek emergent knowledge in the interstices between multispecies that surrounds me, my Southeast Asian cultural heritage, and the in-between spaces I inherently find myself in.